SAP Datasphere – Data Access Controls on Hierarchy Nodes

 AND C.”Valid_From” <= current_Date

-If we now restrict our authorization value to the IT department (number 14), all children are automatically returned and the data access controls are restricted:
+If we now restrict our authorization value to the IT Department (number 14), all subordinate nodes are automatically returned, and data access controls are consequently limited:

-In SAP Analytics Cloud, you only see the FTEs for the authorized organizational units.
+Within SAP Analytics Cloud, only the FTE (Full-Time Equivalents) for the authorized organizational units are displayed.

-Have we piqued your interest?
-As a selected SAP Gold Partner, we have already implemented SAP Datasphere (formerly SAP Data Warehouse Cloud) in customer projects.
+Has this piqued your interest?
+As an esteemed SAP Gold Partner, we have successfully deployed SAP Datasphere (formerly SAP Data Warehouse Cloud) in various customer projects.

-Operational real-time reporting with the SAP Data Warehouse Cloud
+Operational Real-time Reporting with SAP Data Warehouse Cloud

-The SAP Data Warehouse Cloud is very well suited as a self-service platform for specialist departments.
+SAP Data Warehouse Cloud is exceptionally well-suited as a self-service platform for business departments.

 You might also be interested in